hth313/OS4/doc/addressing.rst

 As the stack is only four levels deep we need to take care not nesting subroutines too deep.
-If you study existing code, e.g. mainframe code, you will find that the number of subroutine levels used is often documented.
-Should you nest too deep, you will end up jumping to address 0 which is not entirely harmful as that is where we end when starting execution, though the code will not work the way it was supposed.
+If you study existing code, e.g. mainframe code, you will find that the number of subroutine levels used is often carefully documented.
+Should you nest too deep, you will end up jumping to address 0 which is not entirely harmful as that is where we end when starting execution, though the code will not work the way it was intended.

 RAM
 ===